Mountains + Sea = a Week in Georgia

 After enjoying the views of Zuruldi massif, where you had been walking the day before, take a trail down to another valley where the village of Adishi is ready to welcome tourists in one of its guesthouses.

 Day 4: Adishi -> Iprari

-Today’s journey is a bit tricky, as you will have to cross Adishi river in the morning.
+Today’s journey is a bit tricky, as you will have to cross the Adishi river in the morning.
 Stay safe and do it in your boots lest you lose your balance.
 If you’re afraid, arrange crossing on a horseback with the locals, they will be happy to do it for your money.
-Another option is to walk up the river to Adishi Glacier where the river starts and cross the river over ice.
+Another option is to walk up the river to Adishi Glacier where the river starts and to cross the river over ice.

 After the crossing, follow the trail over Chkhunderi pass.
 On the other side of the pass, the road goes down the valley towards Iprari village, where yet another guest house will offer you rest and food.
 If you’re doing the trail early in the summer, ask locals in Adishi if Chkhunderi pass is already free of snow and passable.